Green-barred woodpecker: Description

 Subspecies C. m. nattereri is similar to the nominate but smaller and shorter-billed; its plumage is more yellow and the underparts' spots are very small or streaky.
 The two subspecies are not fully distinct; their plumages intergrade widely.
 C. m. melanolaimus is more greenish above than the nominate and its rump has less spotting and its tail less barring.
 It has black markings on the side of the throat and its breast has a golden tinge.
 C. m. nigroviridis is similar to melanolaimus but still more greenish above; its tail is more strongly barred, its breast less golden, and the underparts' spots are larger.
 C. m. leucofrenatus is the largest subspecies and the most distinctive.
-It is brown to golden brown above with whitish barring and a white rump; its breast is golden to orange, its flanks stronly barred, and has large spots or arrowhead-shaped spots on the underparts.
+It is brown to golden brown above with whitish barring and a white rump; its breast is golden to orange, its flanks strongly barred, and has large spots or arrowhead-shaped spots on the underparts.
 These last three also intergrade but less widely than the two "green-barred" subspecies.

 The call is a "kwiek-kwik-kwik".
 Green-barred woodpeckers also make a variety of other notes, singly or in series, "peah, krrew, and peek, and "a screechy wheéo, krrew, pikwarrr, or ker wick."
 Both sexes drum in "short rolls" but not frequently.